Data and Analytics Customer Experience CRO / Experimentation

 Before data can drive decisions, it has to be trusted.
 And in most enterprise organisations, trust in data is more fragile than the investment in analytics infrastructure would suggest.

-The reasons vary.
 Tracking implementations that were set up years ago and never fully audited.
 Consent management changes that affected data completeness without anyone fully accounting for it.
 Multiple tools measuring the same things differently, producing numbers that don't reconcile.
 Migrations - of platforms, of domains, of tagging structures - that introduced breaks in historical comparability.

 The result is that when data surfaces an insight, the first question in the room is often not "what does this mean for what we prioritise?"
 It's "do we trust this number?"
-And when that question gets asked regularly enough, a quiet consensus forms: data is a reference point, not a reliable basis for decision-making.
+Data becomes a reference point, not a reliable basis for decision-making.
 Instinct and stakeholder preference fill the gap.

 The accessibility problem